Protecting Yourself from Sun Damage

 SPF stands for sun protection factor.
 The SPF number tells you how well the product will protect you from UVB, the burning rays of the sun.
 (Most sunscreens also absorb ultraviolet "A" rays, or UVA.)
-The larger the SPF number, the greater the amount of protection.
-Everyone should use a sunscreen with an SPF of at least 15.
+The higher the SPF number, the greater the amount of protection.
+Everyone should use a sunscreen with an SPF of at least 30.
 If you have had a skin cancer or precancer, you should use a sunscreen with an even higher SPF.
-Many of the new sunscreens have SPFs of 30, 45, or higher.
+Many of the new sunscreens have SPFs of 45 or higher.

 I don't burn very often.
 Does this mean I can use a sunscreen with a low SPF?

 If you were only trying to avoid sunburn, the answer would be "yes."
 But protection from sunburn is not the most important reason for wearing sunscreen.
 You want to reduce damage from the sun.
 Your skin can be harmed by constant sun exposure, whether or not you see a burn.
 Remember, sunburn is an immediate reaction, but damage from the sun occurs over a lifetime.
-If you have had a skin cancer or pre-cancer, you should use an SPF of 15 or higher.
-(Some dermatologists recommend that almost everyone use a sunscreen with an SPF of 15.)
+If you have had a skin cancer or pre-cancer, you should use an SPF of 30 or higher.

 Who should use sunscreens?